du2x/du2x.github.io/_posts/2016-04-06-jwt-brief-overview.markdown

 ---
 layout: post
 comments: true
-title:  "Authentication with JWT brief overview"
+title:  "Authentication with JWT"
 date:   2016-04-06 16:09:02 +0000
 categories: jwt auth
 ---

 Last month I was searching about the best way to implement authentication/authorization in a new service.
 Then I found JWT.
-At a first glance, I feel confused about the way it works, but after reading a few articles and examples, JWT showed up beautiful and simple so that I decided to write about it as the first post of my blog.
+At a first glance, I feel confused about the way it works, but after reading a few articles and examples, authentication with JWT showed up beautiful and simple so that I decided to write about it as the first post of my blog.

 # JWT Definition